 Doktorand vid Chalmers, Biology and Biological Engineering, Industrial Biotechnology

-Biträdande professor vid Food Science
+Biträdande professor vid Food and Nutrition Science

 Forskare vid Industrial biotechnology